 Good curation goes beyond filling an event calendar, negotiating mutually beneficial terms, executing events on time, or even having great taste.
 It’s about understanding how to invest in relationships by creating meaningful opportunities for everyone involved.
 It means maximizing and leveraging available resources to nurture and grow your community.
 It involves creating a sense of genuine belonging beyond physical spaces, which in turn fosters a greater capacity for connection and engagement.
 And yes, impeccable taste, timeliness, great terms, and a full booking calendar are essential!

 “I’ve spent over a decade helping people tell their stories.
 I specialize in creating and curating projects that bring people together through the warmth of analog recording and film photography and the power of creative collaboration.
 Whether working solo or with a project-specific team, my studio brings ideas to life in a meaningful and personal way.
-Currently earning my Master’s in Linguistics and TESOL, I’m always acquiring new ways to connect, create, and inspire.
+Currently earning my Master’s in Sociolinguistics and TESOL, I’m always acquiring new ways to connect, create, and inspire.
 Let’s make something together that matters.”